asnaik1610/rust-learning/core-concepts/variables/README.md

 - Neither of them are ideal for fixed-point numbers.
 - The Decimal type, found in the `rust_decimal` crate, is a great type for fixed-point floating point numbers.
 - You can create a Decimal number with `from_str` contructor or `dec!` macro.
+- Floating point constants are implemented as `f64` primitives in the `std::f64::consts` module.
+- Rust supports 32-bit and 64-bit versions of infinity and negative infinity. `INFINITY` and `NEG_INFINITY` are const values found in either the `std::f32` or `std::f64` module.
+- NaN represents a numerically undefined or unknown result → `f64::NAN`.